 The Maldives islands are home to some of the very best scuba diving in the world.
 Even if you’re not a diver, snorkelling in the warm waters offers wonderful opportunities to spot a wide variety of marine life.
 Some resorts have their own diving schools, whilst others have their own reefs and you may even see whale sharks.

-From cool highlands to white sandy beaches, and desert to rainforest, the diversity of Madagascar is as intriguing as it is undiscovered and extraordinarily different from its continental neighbours.
+From cool highlands to white sandy beaches, and desert to rainforest, the diversity of Madagascar is as intriguing as it is undiscovered and extraordinarily different from its African continental neighbours.

-With such a spectrum of terrain comes a huge amount of biodiversity.
+With such a variety of terrain comes a huge amount of biodiversity.
 Unique species of flora and fauna greet guests at every turn- over 80% of species found in Madagascar are endemic to the island, therefore impossible to find anywhere else into the world.
 Explore the national parks to meet lemur and the fox-like predator the Fossa, the elusive chameleon and a myriad of butterflies.
 Dive in the crystal clear waters and search for megafauna, humpback whales and manta-rays, creatures that have barely changed since the time dinosaurs roamed the earth.

 Search for 11 species of Lemur, high in the canopy of Tsingy de Bemarha National Park

 Visit some the UNESCO protected national parks for wildlife galore

 Take a Marine Safari off the north of the island, where you could spot the Humpback migration, as well as whale shark, manta ray, and turtles

 Have some time to rest and relax and dine of French-influenced cuisine with a stay at one of the many deluxe properties in Nosy Be